minio/directpv-docs/content/resource-management/drives.md

 ### Add drives

 DirectPV must have access to drives to provision volumes.
-This involves a two step process.
+This involves a two step process:

 1. Run the [`discover`]({{< relref "command-line/discover.md" >}}) command.

    The `discover` command probes for eligible drives from DirectPV nodes and stores drive information in a YAML file.
-   You should carefully examine the YAML file and set the `select` field to `yes` or `no` value to indicate drive selection.
+   Examine the generated YAML file and set the `select` field to `yes` for each drive you want to add.
+   If you do not want to add a particular drive, set its `select` value to `no`.

-   The `select` field is set to `yes` value by default for all discovered drives.
+   DirectPV sets the `select` field to `yes` for all discovered drives by default.
+   You must manually deselect any discovered drives that DirectPV should not format and use.
+   Review the generated YAML file carefully.

    Below is an example of the `discover` command: